 Tests for liver fluke infection

-Your health care provider arranges for examination of your stool to check for liver fluke infection.
+Your health care provider can arrange for examination of your stool to check for ongoing liver fluke infection.
 If the infection occurred years ago, the test may not show the presence of liver flukes.
 Currently, there is no test of previous (resolved) liver fluke infection available for clinical use in the United States.

 If you have abdominal complaints and ate raw or undercooked fish in Southeast Asia, you should tell your health care provider.

 Contact your health care provider at your local VA Medical Center to get more information about military exposures and health, or your VA Environmental Health Coordinator to connect you to a health care provider.